Who We Are

 We’ve grown since then to a staff of more than 100, and our approach has evolved to stay up to date with what it means to be a teenager in a changing world.

 Our center is the largest of its kind in the United States.
-Our team of specialized professionals is devoted to the 12,000 young people, ages 10 to 22, who come to us for every kind of health and wellness care: Primary, sexual and reproductive, mental health, nutrition and fitness, even dental and optical.
+Our team of specialized professionals is devoted to the 12,000 young people, ages 10 to 26, who come to us for every kind of health and wellness care: Primary, sexual and reproductive, mental health, nutrition and fitness, even optical.
 We provide all these services under one roof—and without regard to our patients’ ability to pay.
 No young person is ever turned away or billed.
 We treat all who come to us with compassion, respect and confidentiality.

 Our model is now recognized nationally for breaking down economic and social barriers to health and wellness care for young people who need it most.
 Our team is widely respected for developing a unique model for delivering the highest quality, inter-disciplinary services, with proven results.
 As an integral part of the Mount Sinai Icahn School of Medicine, we train the next generation of adolescent specialists and offer highly sought-after post-residency fellowships.
 And we conduct pioneering clinical research in areas that are vital to the health and welfare of young people.